 Arriving at Peterborough station – redeveloped in the 60s and an underwhelming place for such an important railway junction – the first you see is Queensgate’s multi-storey car parks (albeit yellow brick, not stained concrete) blocking views of the cathedral.
 The pedestrian route to Queensgate, past a swanky new Waitrose, is not enticing until you reach the inner ring road (named Bourges Boulevard, after Peterborough’s French twin town), which just had a European makeover with rusted metal railings in the middle and proper crossings (a grotty footbridge over the Boulevard is currently being rebuilt, but should have just been removed).

 Once inside, Queensgate’s a lot bigger than you anticipate, with plenty of late70s/early 80s details (smoked or reflective glass, brown ceramic tiles, lots of diagonals), though its not clear how much will survive a refurb that’s just started.
-Given Peterborough’s unfashionability three’s more retail floorspace here than you expect, over two levels, including an HMV, M&S and a huge John Lewis.
+Given Peterborough’s unfashionability there’s more retail floorspace here than you expect, over two levels, including an HMV, M&S and a huge John Lewis.

 The real triumph is how Queensgate integrates with the ancient street pattern.
 Where it meets the north side of Cathedral Square it avoids either offence or pastiche: limestone and steel rooves, and a clockface, humanise the front of McDonalds.
 On the other side, it leads seamlessly into Westgate Arcade, an Edwardian thoroughfare that wouldn’t look out of place in Mayfair.
 Queensgate blends in to the city better than any other 70s and 80s shopping centre I’ve seen.